Please provide your zip code to see plans in your area.

 Low-income members, including those who have both Medicare and Medicaid, can wind up with different benefits.
 This is important.

-You probably know if you have Extra Help (also known as the Low-Income Subsidy or “LIS”) with your Part D coverage if your copays in 2019 for generic medications are no more than $3.40 for generic drugs and $8.50 for brand-name drugs.
-(Cost-sharing for a small segment of enrollees, between 135 and 150 percent of the poverty level, is a fixed percentage rather than a copay, but is still reduced compared to those who don’t receive a Part D subsidy.)
+You probably know if you have Extra Help (also known as the Low-Income Subsidy or “LIS”) with your Part D coverage, your copays in 2023 are no more than $4.15 for generics and $10.35 for brand-names.
+Cost-sharing for a small segment of enrollees — those with income between 135% and 150% of the poverty level — is a fixed percentage rather than a copay, but is still reduced compared to those who don’t receive a Part D subsidy.
+(Note that as of 2024, the Inflation Reduction Act provides full Extra Help to beneficiaries with income up to 150% of the poverty level, and also increases the asset limit for full Extra Help benefits.)

 There is more information here on programs that can help you save on your Medicare prescription drug costs and apply for government programs that can help you if you’re in need.
 It’s important to note that, in addition to having better coverage with lower copays, Part D members with Extra Help also have the ability to change plans up to once per month – even outside of open enrollment.